1. It’s clear that eSkills are essential in the world of today, but how far behind is the region compared to the countries of the European Union?

-The Competence Framework will support the definition of career and learning paths, job roles, learning needs and results through a shared reference framework.
+The Competence Framework supports the definition of career and learning paths, job roles, learning needs and results through a shared reference framework.
 It will serve as a clear guidebook for any SME in the region, regardless of its size or operational field, on how to find, train and recruit employees with the necessary digital skills.
-Furthermore, the Competence framework aims to establish a common language for digital skills and competencies for its target audience, by explaining complex IT terminology in “business language”.
+Furthermore, the Competence Framework establishes a common language for digital skills and competencies for its target audience, by explaining complex IT terminology in “business language”.

-- Support the development of SME and microbusiness employee digital skills;
+- Supports the development of SME and microbusiness employee digital skills;

-- Support the improvement of Eastern partner countries’ SME and microbusiness competitiveness, export potential and innovation;
+- Supports the improvement of Eastern partner countries’ SME and microbusiness competitiveness, export potential and innovation;

-- Encourage SME and microbusiness participation in the development of the digital market.
+- Encourages SME and microbusiness participation in the development of the digital market.